Upcoming & Previous

 Find out more: www.autismearlysupport.org.uk/

-In collaboration with the Stimpunks Team, I am creating open-source training to help people understand Neuroqueer Theory and its benefits for learning spaces.
+In collaboration with the Stimpunks Team, We have created free open-source training to help people understand Neuroqueer Theory and its benefits for learning spaces.

 Further information: Please see our Neuroqueer Learning Spaces Project Pages.

-In collaboration with the Stimpunks Team, I am creating open-source training to explore how an understanding of the theory of Monotropism can support Autistic/ ADHD/ AuDHD people and validate their lived experiences.
+In collaboration with the Stimpunks Team, We have created open-source training to explore how an understanding of the theory of Monotropism can support Autistic/ ADHD/ AuDHD people and validate their lived experiences.

 Further information: Please see our Map of Monotropic Experiences & Autism Map of Neuronormative Domination